Riku Danzaki: Spot-fixing

+In August 2025, Danzaki admitted to accepting $16,000 to deliberately receive yellow cards in three A League matches in April and May 2025.
+He would be fined $5000 and convicted of spot-fixing related crimes.
+Additionally he would receive a seven year ban by Football Australia, preventing him from playing within the country until 2032.

 International career

 Danzaki represented the Japan levels from U15 to U18.
 In August 2018, he participated in the SBS Cup for Japan U18 side, where they finished as runners-up.

 Personal life

 Growing up in Natori, Miyagi, Japan, Danzaki was the only child of the family.
 He previously stated his determination to make it as a professional footballer and received a support from his parents.

 On 21 July 2021, Danzaki announced his marriage to a general woman.
 Since moving to Australia, he has been taking English lessons.